bertsky/workflow-configuration/README.md

 `make` always operates on the level of the workspace directory (i.e. only one at a time), where targets are fileGrps and the default goal is the maximum fileGrp.

 For running entire collections of workspaces (possibly in parallel), recursive `make` has been abandoned in favour of the `parallel`-based `bash` script `ocrd-make`.
 Its command-line interface _looks_ like `make`, but the targets are workspaces and the default goal is `all` (which recursively `find`s all workspaces).

+:construction: we should explain the use of GNU `parallel` here.

 #### GPU vs CPU parallelism